smeznar/ontology-completion-with-graph-learners/README.md

 if you are using Docker.
 Argument _{filename}_ is a placeholder for the path to the .owl file, while _{out}_ represents the output path where .json file will be stored.

-A knowledge graph can also be used with this approach if transformed into a suitable format.
+A knowledge graph can also be used with this approach, if transformed into a suitable format.

 ## Link prediction